Broken-FEEC discretizations and Hodge Laplace problems: Introduction

 The outline is as follows.
-After recalling the main ingredients of conforming FEEC discretizations of closed Hilbert complexes in Section~\ref{sec:feec}, we describe its extension on broken spaces with projection-based differential operators in Section~\ref{sec:b_feec}, where the CONGA Hodge-Laplacian operator is also presented.
-A priori error estimates are then established for the source problem, which eventually lead to a convergence result for the eigenvalue problem.
-We conclude with an application to tensor-product polynomial finite elements in Section~\ref{sec:cartfem}, and exhibit numerical results which validate some of our theoretical findings.
+After recalling the main ingredients of conforming FEEC discretizations of closed Hilbert complexes in Section~\ref{sec:feec}, we describe its extension on broken spaces with projection-based differential operators in Section~\ref{sec:b_feec}, where the CONGA Hodge Laplacian operator is also presented.
+The source and eigenvalue problems are then studied in Section~\ref{sec:pbms}, where the a priori convergence results are established.
+We conclude with an application to polynomial finite elements in Section~\ref{sec:cartfem}, and exhibit numerical results which confirm some of our theoretical findings.